bernadinm/hybrid-cloud/labs/lab-3-deploying-and-migrating-stateless-app.md

 1. Deploy Marathon-lb on AWS

+_Note:_ _We currently do not have a way to force marathon-lb on a remote site using the catalog.
+You can use this [remote-mlb.json](./remote-mlb.json) to serve as your example.
+You can modify the constraints to deploy it to a specific location._

 2. Run `terraform output` and locate you AWS Public Agent ELB name.
 For example:
 ```bash
 AWS Public Agent ELB Address = mbernadin-tfd132-pub-agt-elb-544778731.us-east-1.elb.amazonaws.com